fleetdm/fleet/articles/osquery-evented-tables-overview.md

 Furthermore, at the osquery level, the number, complexity, and frequency of queries will drive the compute resources required.
 Queries which utilize `WHERE` clauses will be relatively efficient (and minimize data volume), whereas many `JOIN`s or wildcards (`%`) will use more resources.

 Nevertheless, you may find it necessary to allocate a larger  memory footprint to osquery to satisfy your requirements.
 Osquery's watchdog automatically kills queries if they exceed certain system usage.
-By default, the watchdog will allow osquery to use 200MB of memory with up to 25% CPU usage for 9 seconds.
-This can be adjusted with the following flags:
+Watchdog's behavior can be adjusted with the following flags:
 * `--watchdog_memory_limit` changes the maximum memory usage (expressed in MBs)
 * `--watchdog_utilization_limit` changes the maximum number of CPU cycles (defined as the `processes` table's `user_time` and `system_time`) for more than the time in seconds set by `--watchdog_latency_limit`.
 * `--watchdog_delay` sets the delay in seconds before CPU and memory usage limits will be enforced.
 By default, this is 60.